Suwethaig/Suwethaig/README.md

 - **Tableau Airbnb Dashboard**
 - **Demographic Trends with Python EDA**

-Check out my [GitHub repositories](https://github.com/Suwethaig?tab=repositories) for more details on these and other projects!

 ### 🤝 Collaboration
 - Open to collaborating on projects related to data analysis, machine learning and deep learning.